My mission is simple: build the

 About Mel

-Through my eight-year partnership with EC Credit Control, I saw what financial exposure actually looks like.
+Through nearly a decade on the front line, I saw what financial exposure actually looks like.
 The unpaid invoice that never looked risky at the start.
 The trusted client who stopped paying.
 The large job that quietly became a cash flow nightmare.
 The liquidation that blindsided a business that had done everything right.
 The handshake agreements, vague payment terms, uncomfortable conversations avoided until they became expensive.

 I also saw how much of it was simply accepted as "the way things are."

-But my work goes beyond credit control and systems.
-I worked alongside these business owners as people — through their challenges and mine, through growth and uncertainty, through the things that life brings when you're trying to build something meaningful.
-The owners making payroll while holding everything else together.
-The couples carrying business stress home.
-The families navigating succession, illness, and change.
+I worked alongside these business owners as people — through their challenges, growth and uncertainty, through the things that life brings when you're trying to build something meaningful.

 2022 — the year that clarified everything